Election officials urge voters to drop off mail-in ballots

-During what has become a record-breaking year for early voting in Minnesota, Thursday's appellate court decision to segregate absentee ballots received after 8 p.m. on Election Day is weighing heavy on the minds of local election officials.
+During a record-breaking year for early voting in Minnesota, Thursday’s appellate court decision to segregate absentee ballots received after 8 p.m. on Election Day is weighing heavy on the minds of local election officials.

 Steele County Auditor Laura Ihrke said to be on the safe side, voters have one of two options: drop off their absentee ballots directly at their county auditor’s offices or show up to the polls on Election Day.

-Anderson echoed Ihrke’s comments, noting that Rice County has roughly 2,900 absentee ballots that have not yet been returned.
+Anderson noted that Rice County has roughly 2,900 absentee ballots that have not yet been returned.
 She said the decision by the court on Thursday is unfortunate for absentee voters who have been operating under the impression that they had more time.

 “For the voters I feel bad for them, I feel sad,” Anderson said.
 “They have been told since September that as long as they had their ballots postmarked on Election Day that it would still count, even if it took seven days to get to us.
 I feel bad for that, because making your vote count is what’s most important.”